-The following management's discussion and analysis ("MD&A") explains the variations in the consolidated operating results, financial position and cash flows of Sernova Corp. ("Sernova", the "Company", "We", "Us" or "Our") for the three months and years ended October 31, 2018 and 2017.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended October 31, 2018, and 2017, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following management's discussion and analysis ("MD&A") explains the variations in the consolidated operating results, financial position and cash flows of Sernova Corp. ("Sernova", the "Company", "We", "Us" or "Our") for the three and six months ended April 30, 2019 and 2018.
+This MD&A should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements for the three and six months ended April 30, 2019 and its audited consolidated financial statements and related notes for the years ended October 31, 2018 and 2017, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The Company's accounting policies under IFRS are set out in Note 3 of the audited consolidated financial statements for the years ended October 31, 2018, and 2017.
+The Company's accounting policies under IFRS are set out in Note 3 of the audited consolidated financial statements for the years ended October 31, 2018 and 2017.
 All amounts are in Canadian dollars.

-The information in this report is dated as of February 15, 2019.
+The information in this report is dated as of June 28, 2019.